 - 1. Pull the lever sideways away from the socket.
 Then, raise the lever up to a 90-degree angle. - 2.
 Look for the dot/cut edge.
 The dot/cut edge should point towards the lever pivot.
 The CPU will only fit in the correct orientation. - 3.
-Hold the CPU down firmly, and then close the lever to complete the installation.
+Press the CPU down firmly into the socket and close the lever.
+As the CPU is likely to move while the lever is being closed, always close the lever with your finger pressing tightly on top of the CPU to make sure the CPU is properly & completely embedded into the socket.